ewaldmire/ascender/docs/credentials/multi_credential_assignment.md

 a playbook run (since Ansible 2.4): http://docs.ansible.com/ansible/latest/vault.html#vault-ids-and-multiple-vault-passwords

-Vault credentials in climber now have an optional field, `vault_id`, which is analogous to the `--vault-id` argument to `ansible-playbook`.
+Vault credentials in ascender now have an optional field, `vault_id`, which is analogous to the `--vault-id` argument to `ansible-playbook`.
 To run a playbook which makes use of multiple Vault passwords:

-1. Make a Vault credential in climber for each Vault password; specify the Vault ID as a field on the credential and input the password (which will be encrypted and stored).
+1. Make a Vault credential in ascender for each Vault password; specify the Vault ID as a field on the credential and input the password (which will be encrypted and stored).
 2. Assign multiple Vault credentials to the job template via the new